1iK3/ldap_search/README.md

 ![](https://img.shields.io/badge/Python-2.7,%203.6+-blue.svg)&nbsp;&nbsp;
 ![](https://img.shields.io/badge/License-GPL%203.0-green.svg)

-LDAP_Search can be used to enumerate Users, Groups, Computers, Domain Policies, and Domain Trusts on a Windows Domain.
+LDAP_Search can be used to enumerate Users, Groups, Computers, Domain Policies, and Domain Trusts within a Windows environment.
 Authentication can be performed using traditional username and password, or NTLM hash.
 In addition, this tool has been modified to allow brute force/password-spraying via LDAP.

 Ldap_Search is compatible with Python 2.7 / 3.6+ and makes use of the [Impacket](https://github.com/SecureAuthCorp/impacket/) library to perform the main operations.